greggelong/venn-random-walk/README.md

 I was however able to recreate exactly the method using the modern digits of pi

-which the new formated version of Venn's book on guterberg also uses
+which the new formatted version of Venn's book on guterberg also uses

-It seems like they must also have had trouble trying to recreate as it appeard in the actual published third
+It seems like they must also have had trouble trying to recreate as it appeared in the actual published third

 edition even with Shanks 707 digits.